 Polyvinyl chloride and vinyl cannot be recycled as chlorine releases toxic materials and leach in the recycling process.
 As it’s a tougher and more durable plastic, PVC is usually used in cling film, hoses, and most shampoo and cooking oil bottles.

 Most popularly known as Styrofoam, polystyrene plastics are one of the worst plastic polluters.
 Despite many companies having shifted towards biodegradable plastics, most food takeout containers and packaging still use polystyrene, which cannot be recycled.
 PS is also used for insulation, packing peanuts and any foamy-type materials.
 So it’s best to avoid using any products that are made with polyethylene.

 Any plastic packaging or materials that has the symbol #7 and “Other” printed doesn’t fall into any of the other categories, and more importantly, cannot be recycled.
 These often include polycarbonate (which contains BPA) and PLA (polylactic acid).

 How Are Plastics Recycled?

 Plastics are sorted by polymer type, whether by consumers or by recycling plants to ensure all contaminants have been removed.
-Once they’re sorted and cleaned, plastics can then be either shredded or melted into form pellets before finally being moulded into new products.
+Once sorted and cleaned, plastics can be either shredded or melted into form pellets before finally being moulded into new products.